-As a result of expanding its cross reference capabilities and access, the company has dramatically enhanced the value of this service to both customers and TI.
+As a result of expanding its cross-reference capabilities and access, the company has dramatically enhanced the value of this service to both customers and TI.
 By building out cross references with IHS Markit, TI has dramatically improved search results.
-For example, when the team looked at TI's top 200 valid web searches from last year that resulted in "no results" and ran them again with the expanded database they found that there was a 52 percent increase in direct cross-references.
-Stronger cross-referencing also allowed TI to slash the frequency of "no results" from web searches from 94 percent to 9 percent – with virtually all of those 9 percent representing products that TI simply does not make.
+For example, when the team looked at TI's top 200 valid web searches from last year that resulted in "no results" and ran them again with the expanded database they found that there was a 52% increase in direct cross-references.
+Stronger cross-referencing also allowed TI to slash the frequency of "no results" from web searches from 94%to 9% – with virtually all of those 9% representing products that TI simply does not make.

 Extending Return on Investment

 This ability to quickly find cross-referenced ICs can directly impact a customer's profitability.
 Companies put enormous amounts of time, effort, and money into engineering their products.
 When a component they use is declared as end-of-life, this may drive significant reengineering costs.
-By helping customers find crosses for obsolete devices, TI's cross reference service helps them squeeze more return on investment (ROI) out of their product designs.
+By helping customers find crosses for obsolete devices, TI's cross-reference service helps them avoid product redesign and squeeze more return on investment (ROI) out of their product designs.